 The key is nipple and areola stimulation, done consistently.

-Multiple manual stimulation sessions daily, with the help of your loving husband over the course of some few weeks should result in at least a few drops.
+Multiple manual stimulation sessions daily, with help from your loving husband, over the course of some few weeks should result in at least a few drops.
 It varies from woman to woman.
-It takes some much longer while others, especially those trying to relactate, can almost readily start producing.
+It takes some much longer, while others, especially those trying to relactate, can almost readily start producing.

 Breast milk production works by supply and demand.
 The more the stimulation, the more a woman’s body will respond to the need for milk.
 Patience and tenacity are crucial.